iliyab09/CI-CDazure/README.md

 ![trigger](https://user-images.githubusercontent.com/16802411/139965879-ea889dcb-8e5e-45fe-857f-662d8977a18b.png)

-Use the Ansible and Terraforn playbooks ans code from</br>
+Use the Ansible and Terraforn playbooks and code from</br>

 -> https://github.com/iliyab09/TerraformForAzure-IaC </br>
 and here</br>